MaoZiming/papers/6-system-structure/65-mach.md

 MacOS has ideas from microkernels (MacOS is a hybrid kernel)

 In Mach, memory is viewed as **"abstract objects"** comprising collections of bytes with actions.
-It is easier for developers to extend system functionalities.
-For instance, file systems are managed through these "memory objects," and operations like reading and writing files are performed via these objects. **File systems are managed through memory objects.**
+For instance, file systems are managed through these "memory objects," and operations like reading and writing files are performed via these objects.

 ![alt text](images/65-mach/mach-basic-abstraction.png)